foundry-rs/starknet-foundry/docs/src/starknet/invoke.md

 ## Overview

-Starknet Foundry cast supports invoking smart contracts on a given network with the `cast invoke` command.
+Starknet Foundry cast supports invoking smart contracts on a given network with the `sncast invoke` command.

-In most cases you have to provide:
+In most cases, you have to provide:

 - Contract address
 - Function name